pegasuspad/ansible-roles/roles/restic/README.md

  Ansible Role: restic
 =======================

-> **FORK** This is a fork of the original ansible-roles.restic role which allows using relative paths for the backup.
+**FORK** This is a fork of the original ansible-roles.restic role:

+- allows using relative paths for the backup.
+- abort backup if pre_backup_cmd fails

 > **Beta:** This role is in beta status.